 Main research question

-The overall objective of this project is to increase the yield, quality and stability of three protein crops (field pea, field bean and red kidney bean) and thereby reduce the risks for the farmer.
-At the same time, we investigate the possible positive effects of the protein crops on the following crop (e.g. additional nitrogen availability after growing legumes).
-For this purpose, the cereal crops of baking wheat, durum wheat and malting barley are sown.
-The first steps in chain development and extensive knowledge dissemination will also contribute to improved profitability for farmers.
+The overall goal of this project is to increase the yield, quality and stability of three protein crops (field pea, field bean and red kidney bean) and thereby reduce the risks for the farmer.
+At the same time, the rotation studies the potentially present positive effects of the protein crops on the follow-on crop (think of additional nitrogen availability after growing legumes).
+For this purpose, the cereal crops baking wheat, durum wheat and malting barley are being sown.
+First steps in chain development and extensive knowledge dissemination will also contribute to improved profitability for farmers.
 This project is financed with "EU blue deal" funds (VLAIO).